ejacobg/recipe-parser/README.md

 -   [ ] Create local/plaintext DB
 -   [ ] Create queries/data visualizations (eg. show recipe vs ingredients)
     -   [ ] Add this to website
+-   [ ] Handle instructions that may have a nested list (find an example)

 ## Usage